next-actions/pytest-mh/docs/classes.rst

     :class:`~pytest_mh.MultihostHost`, :class:`~pytest_mh.MultihostRole` and
     :class:`~pytest_mh.MultihostUtility` **have setup and teardown methods**
-    that you can use to properly initialize the host and also **to clean up** after the test is finish.
+    that you can use to properly initialize the host and also **to clean up** after the test is finished.

-    By extending these classes, you can give test writers a well-defined, unified API that can automate lots of tasks and make sure the hosts are properly setup before the test starts and all changes are correctly reverted once the test is finished.
+    By extending these classes, you can give test writers a well-defined, unified API that can automate several tasks and make sure the hosts are properly setup before the test starts and all changes are correctly reverted once the test is finished.

-    This way, it will be easier to write new tests and you can be sure that the tests start with fresh setup every time.
+    This makes it easier to write new tests and ensure that the tests start with a fresh setup every time.

 MultihostConfig
 ===============